mongoid/mongoid-scroll/README.md

 end
 ```

-Resume iterating using saved cursor and save the cursor to go backward.
+Resume iterating using the saved cursor and save the cursor to go backwards.

 ```ruby
 Feed::Item.desc(:position).limit(5).scroll(saved_iterator.next_cursor) do |record, iterator|